Pete Carril: Princeton University

+Collegiate record and accolades

 Carill's career collegiate coaching record, including one season at Lehigh University in Bethlehem, Pennsylvania, was 525–273.
 He was enshrined in both the National Collegiate Basketball Hall of Fame and the Naismith Memorial Basketball Hall of Fame in 1997, following his retirement from Princeton.

 Sacramento Kings

 Carril was an assistant coach for the Sacramento Kings of the National Basketball Association for 10 years until his retirement in 2006.
 After Rick Adelman became Sacramento's head coach before the 1998–99 season, Carril helped Adelman install the Princeton offensive game plan and oversaw the Kings' development into one of the NBA's most potent offensive teams.
 During his tenure, the Kings were noted for their quick-passing offense, as well as their ability to stymie double teaming attempts from their opponents.
 In 2007, he volunteered as a coach with the Washington Wizards.
 He subsequently rejoined the Kings as an assistant for the 2009 season.